pero-grubac/devkit/README.md

 - ⚡ **Instant** — every tool responds as you type, no loading spinners
 - 📌 **Snippet Library** — save any output with a custom title, browse, copy, and reopen from the sidebar
-- 🧩 **30 tools** across 7 categories — Data, Text, Dev, Security, Network, System, Numeric
+- 🧩 **30 tools** across 7 categories — Data, Text, Generators, Converters, Web & Network, Design, Project
 - 🎨 **Consistent dark UI** — single CSS file, shared design tokens, no inline style soup
 - 🏗️ **Feature-based architecture** — each tool is an isolated folder, trivial to add or remove